 We are a leadership team committed to crafting a bold new future and have reimagined what it means to lead at Georgia Tech.

-Pearl delights in excavating stories, curating and coaching transformative narratives, mentoring fellow introverted leaders of all ages, and practicing Improvisation.
+Alexander delights in excavating stories, curating and coaching transformative narratives, mentoring fellow introverted leaders of all ages, and practicing improvisation.
 She shares her gifts to inspire others to access their personal power and step into “wholeness.”

 Cheryl D. Cofield is the director of inclusion and engagement, chair of the Employee Resource Group Leadership Council, and curator of Transformative Narratives and Storytelling Integration at Georgia Tech.
 Prior to joining Tech, she managed employment compliance for Wal-Mart Store’s Global Home Office and Tyson Foods’ Corporate World Headquarters; served as employment counsel and director of equal opportunity for the Fulton County Government; and served as a civil rights attorney with the U.S. Department of Education, Office for Civil Rights.

 Cofield is a professional storyteller and holds certifications as an executive and life coach, women’s efficacy coach, emotional intelligence coach, Fierce Conversations facilitator, Leadership at the Speed of Trust® facilitator, and National Coalition Building Institute® trainer/facilitator.
 She is currently matriculating through Brené Brown’s Daring Way certification as well as Narativ’s Storytelling and Listening certification.

 Cofield is a highly sought after national conference presenter, speaker, and moderator, as well as a graduate of The Conference Board’s Diversity and Inclusion Leadership Boot Camp, The American Institute for Managing Diversity’s Diversity Leadership Academy, Cook Ross’ Unconscious Bias Learning Lab, and Doug Stevenson International’s Storytelling Theatre Retreat program.